waterlabel/waterlabel-token/README.md

 # waterlabel-token
 WaterLabel(Label) is an ERC-20 compatible token.
-It implements governance-inspired features with openzeppelin's ERC20Snapshot.

 ## Setup
 - Create an file named `.env` and fill the enviroment variables